One Day in Grand Canyon: South Rim Itinerary with Top Sights (+Map)

 Regardless of which tour you choose, each one of these exciting opportunities provides astonishing viewpoints and memories to last a lifetime.

-TIP: Make a helicopter flight over the Grand Canyon.
-It takes just a little time and is, therefore, a perfect choice if you are short on time and have just one day in Grand Canyon.
-We took this helicopter flight starting at the South Rim when we visited the Grand Canyon and it was an incredible experience, something I’ll never forget.
-Check it out!
+PRO TIP: With just a day in the Grand Canyon, a helicopter flight is the best option.
+It takes less than an hour and can be done even if you are really short on time.
+We took this helicopter flight starting at the South Rim, and it was an incredible experience, something I’ll never forget.

 Mule ride in the Grand Canyon